Keeping Children Safe (Safeguarding)

 Off site visits and activities are risk assessed and we look at ratios to make sure the children are correctly supervised.
 The school has an Educational Visits Coordinator who has been trained by the Local Authority.

 A high standard of behaviour is expected.
-Behaviour and Anti Bullying polices are clear and reviewed regularly with staff, pupils and parents.
+Our promoting positive behaviour and preventing bullying policies are clear and reviewed regularly with staff, pupils and parents.
 We have an established system of rewards and sanctions which the children are engaged with.
 (See also our Behaviour Ladder).
-Allegations of Bullying are fully investigated and support given to all pupils involved.
+Allegations of bullying are fully investigated and support given to all pupils involved.
 We involve outside support when needed.

 E safety – through the curriculum and additional workshops and events, children are taught to manage their internet use and to keep themselves safe online.
 There are regular workshops for parents.
 We follow up ‘out of school’ incidents reported to us rigorously.
 Class teachers monitor internet use in lesson time and all children are expected to follow the school guidelines for safe and appropriate internet use.
 Mobile phones are not permitted in school.